911 Dispatcher

 How are schools reopening in the fall during the ever-changing COVID-19 recommendations?
 The CDC provides some guidance.

 We have been impressed with school districts’ ability to adapt to the COVID-19 restrictions going on throughout Colorado.
 Currently, we are working with districts on continuing trainings for the next school year.
 We are also having discussions about what the school climate may look like in the fall.
 The Centers for Disease Control and Prevention (CDC) is the leading, national public health institute of the United States.
 They have provided a decision tree to assist administrators in making school reopening decisions regarding K-12 schools during the COVID-19 pandemic.
-Of course, districts need to take their local and state recommendations into consideration.
-This could be a useful tool for administrators looking toward the 2020-2021 school year.
-Want to discuss with us?
-Contact us.

 How are we prioritizing safety work during social distancing?
 Schools are temporarily closed in Colorado due to the spread of COVID-19.
 I’m thinking back to my career in K-12 public schools and what I can do with extra time on my hands.
 During the school year, I remember being very busy with day-to-day things that would come up and feeling like the important things were being buried under the urgencies of the day.
 As a year-round employee, I remember looking forward to Summer Break, or even the brief respite of Winter Break that allowed me to do things I knew were important.